VedVid/untitled-strategy-game/README.md

 I aim to create a small scale tactical game, in the veins of the Into The Breach.
 Just a handful of units on a small map, short missions, no micromanagement.

+#### What is the goal of the project?

+The goal is to learn something new.
+I will try to use design patterns, tinker with both inheritance and composition, discipline myself to document the code well using the commonly used formatting.
+Simply, the goal is to learn, to develop new, better practices and maybe get rid of some bad habits.

 #### I don't see a license in the repository, is that an oversight?

 While most of my work is released under open source licenses, that's not the case here.
 This project is only source-available.